f41ardu/imagestreaming/README.md

 If you plan to use it on the Windows platform you may use the Processing Video library instead of Haiders Video library for Linux/Raspberry.
 Unfortunately depreciated now.

-At thsi point in time I plan no further update.
+At this point in time I plan no further update.
 I'm not able to encode h264 videstream using this approach.